Pod-Point/laravel-aws-pubsub/README.md

 By default, the package will publish the default Laravel payload, but you can transform the data that is published by transforming the data using `broadcastWith`.

-Here you, can define exactly what payload gets published.
+Here you can define exactly what payload gets published.

 The `broadcastWith()` method receives an `$event` parameter that specifies the type of action performed, e.g. created.